 85-2-302.
-Application for permit or change in appropriation right.
+(Temporary) Application for permit or change in appropriation right.
 (1) Except as provided in 85-2-306 and 85-2-369, a person may not appropriate water or commence construction of diversion, impoundment, withdrawal, or related distribution works unless the person applies for and receives a permit or an authorization for a change in appropriation right from the department.

-(2) The department shall adopt rules that are necessary to determine whether or not an application is correct and complete, based on the provisions applicable to issuance of a permit under this part or a change in appropriation right pursuant to Title 85, chapter 2, part 4.
-The rules must be adopted in compliance with Title 2, chapter 4.
+(b) that are necessary to determine whether or not an application is correct and complete, based on the provisions applicable to issuance of a permit under this part or a change in appropriation right pursuant to Title 85, chapter 2, part 4; and

-(3) The application must be made on a form prescribed by the department.
+(3) (a) The application must be made on a form prescribed by the department.
 The department shall make the forms available through its offices.

 (4) (a) Subject to subsection (4)(b), the applicant shall submit a correct and complete application.
 The determination of whether an application is correct and complete must be based on rules adopted under subsection (2) that are in effect at the time the application is submitted.